Eran1801/Eran1801/README.md

 🎓 B.Sc. in Computer Science and Mathematics from Ariel University

-📌 Scroll down to see my Pinned Repositories.
+📌 Scroll down to see my pinned repositories.

 📫 How to reach me: Eranlevy9@gmail.com